 Why You Will Love These

 - The strawberries.
 Using fresh strawberries that are ripe and sweet gives these scones the most refreshing flavor and a beautiful color.
-They are a perfect treat to make during strawberry season!
+They are a perfect treat to make during that juicy strawberry season!

 - The lemon glaze.
 The fresh lemon flavor the glaze adds is tangy and sweet.
 It not only tastes great, but looks beautiful too!